 2 cupfuls (1 pint) water

-Sift flour, Ryzon (baking powder), and salt into a mixing bowl, add water gradually, then beat well.
+Sift flour, baking powder, and salt into a mixing bowl, add water gradually, then beat well.
 Pour from a pitcher onto a hot, greased griddle, or frying pan, if in camp, and turn when full of bubbles.

 When brown, serve hot with butter and maple syrup or sugar.
 Sufficient for fifteen cakes. —Mrs. George Bancroft, Ann Arbor, MI